 Life was once good for balance transfer card hacks.
 Very good indeed.
-Some of history's best credit card balance transfer deals ensured life was good.
+Some of history's best balance transfer credit card offers ensured life was good.

 Back in the day, credit card companies didn't merely charge zero interest for months and cap or outright waive transfer fees for new cardholders for an initial period.
 They also applied the zero APR to all uses of the card, including purchases and cash advances.
 Making matters still better, this halcyon period coincided with a time of relatively high interest rates on demand deposits.

 The good old days of credit card arbitrage

 Put them together, and you had an opportune moment in the history of credit.
 "It was a really good time for credit card arbitrage," says Amber Stubbs, managing editor of CardRatings.com, Foster City, Calif.
 "After several years, it came to an end with the credit collapse.
 Issuers really started scaling back in all areas, but particularly in the balance transfer introductory offer."

 Today, gaming the system through credit card arbitrage would be very difficult, Stubbs says.
 The reason?
 Much higher transfer fees, as well as low interest rates that render it well-nigh impossible to earn sizable gains.
 In other words, the arbitrage game is over.

 While issuers have increased introductory periods to 12, 18 and even 24 months, "they haven't budged on fees," Stubbs says.
 With no cap, fees often reach 3 percent of amounts transferred.
 Thus, the more money transferred, the more a new cardholder pays in fees, making it difficult to turn a profit in the low-interest-rate environment characterizing this era.

 Banks have tightened up on credit

 Agreeing is Lynnette Khalfani-Cox, personal finance expert and founder of the free financial advice blog AskTheMoneyCoach.com, as well as author of "Perfect Credit" and the New York Times bestseller "Zero Debt."